 The reason the blues aren’t to be played on busy days is that the course plays much longer and presents some very awkward angles that could be dangerous when the course is crowded.
 The most egregious example is the 10th hole.
 The 9th is a pretty standard par-3 and then the short course version would have the 10th be another straightforward par-3.
 However, from the blues, you go all the way back to the same 9th tee you just played from and then pretty much play over that hole and to the 10th green as a 265-yard par-4.
 Very unusual, indeed.

 On the resort’s website, the course is billed as one of the toughest short courses around and you won’t get much argument from me.
 As we found on other RV park courses in the desert, there is a ton of water in play, several funky little holes and some tight routing in between the RV lots.
-There were a lot of residents around this time of year (unlike those others which were deserted when we played in the summer), so it was uncomfortable at times.
+There were a lot of residents around this time of year (unlike those other obscure RV park courses which were deserted when we played in the summer), so it was uncomfortable at times.
 There isn’t much room for error on any shots.

 It’s a 14-hole course, but you go back and play the first four holes again (from different tees) to complete your 18-hole round.
 From the blues, it’s 3,091 total yards and is a par-56.
 From the whites, it is 26,98 yards and is a par-54.
 From the reds, it’s only 2,187.